daveaglick/daveaglick/input/posts/some-thoughts-on-feelings-in-open-source.md

 ---
 It's been a while since I've posted anything about open source communities, but that doesn't mean I haven't continued to think about them.
 It's an issue that's near and dear to me and I spend a lot of time considering different aspects of open source.
 I'd like to take a moment to talk about one of those in particular: feelings.
 More specifically, why they matter in open source and some ideas on how best to incorporate them into our open source interactions.

-First let's rewind just a bit.
-This blog post was triggered by a Twitter exchange, though I've been thinking about this for a while:

-<?# Twitter 1105086028975624192 /?>

 I want to be clear: while the Twitter exchange was essentially subtweeting a particular blog post, the rest of what I write below is more general.
 I don't want there to be confusion about what the blog post in question does or doesn't say, or how it does or doesn't present it's arguments in contrast with what I write below.
 I think this issue is more general than that and so I'm not going to link to the other blog post to avoid distraction.

 In the Twitter thread I used an analogy of building a bird house.
 If I want to assemble a simple bird house by joining sides together with nails, I have a whole toolbox at my disposal.
 I could use a screwdriver and drive the nails with the handle.
 I could pull out a rubber mallet and use that.
 Or I could select a hammer and get the job done efficiently and quickly.
 It seems obvious that everyone should choose the hammer.
 But what if I really like screwdrivers?
 What if I've never even seen a hammer but I'm really good at driving nails with a handle.
 Maybe I simply don't feel like learning about hammers right now?